-In hardly any other region are traditions, crafts, and musical conviviality lived out as authentically as in the Appenzell region.
-This cultural identity also shapes our hotel.
+In hardly any other region are traditions, crafts, and musical gatherings lived out in such a down-to-earth way as in the Appenzell region.
+This cultural identity also shapes our establishment.

 We cherish and preserve these traditions with great appreciation—and invite you to get to know the region and its people in a special way.

-In spring and early summer, herdsmen and cattle make their way to the Alpstein, accompanied by colorful cattle drives and the “Betruuf.”
+In spring and early summer, herders and livestock make their way to the Alpstein, accompanied by colorful cattle drives and the “Betruuf.”
 “Stobede” and other musical festivals take place in the summer.
-Cattle shows in the fall and “Chlausezüüg” during the Christmas season: here, traditions and customs are cherished and preserved throughout the year.
-For the people here, this is not a performance for guests but an expression of their deep connection to their homeland.
-Appenzell and its traditions form a bond that continues to captivate visitors time and again.
+Cattle shows in the fall and “Chlausezüüg” during the Christmas season: Here, traditions and customs are cherished and upheld throughout the year.
+For the people here, this isn’t just a show for visitors—it’s an expression of their deep connection to their homeland.
+Appenzell and its traditions form a bond that never fails to captivate outsiders time and time again.

 Crafts